 GSD=alfoc×SWPw (2)

-where L is the length (m), npix is the number of pixels, a is the altitude, lfoc is the focal length (mm), Sw is the sensor width (mm), and Pw is the image resolution width (px).
+where L is the length (m), npix is the number of pixels, a is the altitude (m), lfoc is the focal length (mm), Sw is the sensor width (mm), and Pw is the image resolution width (px).
 The width of the sensor and image resolution was used since images of the whales were captured full frame widthwise (Gough et al., 2019).
 In ImageJ (NIH), the combined planar surface area of the flukes (Fa; m2) was calculated by carefully drawing a polygonal outline of the flukes.
 Chord length of the flukes (C; m) was measured as the linear distance from the notch between the flukes to the anterior insertion of the flukes on the tail.
-Body mass (kg) was estimated from total body length using known regressions (Kahane-Rapport & Goldbogen, 2018).
+Body mass (kg) was estimated from total body length using regressions which are the most accurate known that uses multiple morphometric measurements in order to calculate body mass (Kahane-Rapport & Goldbogen, 2018).
 The wetted surface area of the body (Sa ;m2) was estimated from total body length using data provided by Fish (1993).

 Thrust Power, Efficiency, and Drag Coefficient Modeling